bcgov/BC-Policy-Framework-For-GitHub/BC-Gov-Org-HowTo/Cheatsheet.md

 This github.com/bcgov Cheatsheet covers:

 - a few things to help when you are just starting out
-- things to touch base with *every time* you open or contribute to repository (as a BC Government employee)
+- things to touch base with *every time* you open or contribute to a repository (as a BC Government employee)

  All BC Government employees working in github.com/bcgov should be familiar with the full [BC-Policy-Framework-For-GitHub](https://github.com/bcgov/BC-Policy-Framework-For-GitHub)